CALL 811 FIRST

 Comply with Texas law by following four easy and free steps:

-- Contact 811 via phone or web ticket at least two days before your digging project begins.
+- Call 811 at least 48 hours before your digging project begins.

 - Wait.
-Don’t start your project until underground utility lines are marked.
+Don’t start your project until lines are marked.
 Lines are typically marked within 48 hours of your call.

 - Dig with caution.

-- Immediately report any dents, scratches or other damage to the utility company.
+- Immediately report any dents, scratches or damage.

 The leading cause of serious pipeline incidents is third-party damage, often by a contractor, landscaper, farmer or do-it-yourself enthusiast.
-Protect yourself, your family, and underground pipelines.
-Always call 811 at least two days before you dig, plant or build.
-It’s easy, it’s free, and it’s the law in Texas.
+Protect underground pipelines by following the Texas One Call Law.
+Always dial 811 to notify One Call at least two days before you dig, plant or build.

 811 is a free, national service created to help protect home and business owners from unintentionally damaging underground utility lines while digging.
-811/One Call coordinates with utility companies to mark the location of underground lines before you dig.
+One Call coordinates with pipeline companies to mark the location of underground lines before you dig.

 Respect the marks and dig carefully.
 Talk with the pipeline operator if you have questions about safe digging near pipelines.
 If you nick, ding or damage a pipeline while digging, call the operator immediately so that they can come inspect and repair any damage to prevent future issues.